 ABOUT THE STUDIO

-Nestled in the woods of Truro, this female owned, newly built ceramic studio offers an inspiring environment for makers of all levels.
+Nestled in the woods of Truro, Amy Kandall has built a ceramic studio offering an inspiring environment for makers to find a practice and themselves.

-Our studio accommodates class sizes of up to 12, providing natural light and space for creativity and community.
+The studio accommodates class sizes of up to 10, providing natural light and space for creativity to grow and community to flourish.

 Things to know